 salt + pepper

 Scrape the cashew cream into a sterilized jar.
 Cover the jar with a couple layers of cheese cloth and secure it at the top with a rubber band.
 Set the jar in a warm spot (not too warm) for 24-36 hours or until the mix has started to sour.
-I put my jar in the boiler room of the house and it was ready almost two days later.
+I put my jar in the boiler room of the house and it was ready almost one and a half days later.
 Check it every 5-8 hours if you can.
 There should be some separation happening in the jar.
 If you see any mold on the surface, throw it out and start again.

 Make the yogurt into labneh: Place a fine mesh strainer over a large bowl.
 Line the strainer with a paper towel or coffee filter.
 Scrape the cashew yogurt into the paper towel lined strainer.
 Squeeze the lemon over top and sprinkle with a bit of sea salt.
 Don’t stir it in!
 Cover the bowl and strainer with plastic wrap and place in the fridge overnight.
 The resulting labneh should be quite thick and it should have indentations from the paper towel.
 It is now ready to eat.